gnu-user/qa-project/README_PHASE5.txt

 BACK END README
 ========================================

+*** PLEASE NOTE ***
+JUnit 4 and Eclipse Juno (which is the current version of Eclipse) are required in order to execute the test suites.

-Please note, javadoc documentation has been included in the BackEnd/doc/ folder.
+JavaDoc documentation has been included in the BackEnd/doc/ folder.

 How to Execute Tests